-- 3. Security to ensure data protection, confidentiality, and integrity - 4.
-Qualified staff that can build, operate, and optimize AI systems and outputs - 5.
-Use cases and architectures for applying AI to business scenarios
+- 2. Data hygiene and management that ensure Al is leveraging information with integrity. - 3.
+Security to ensure data protection, confidentiality, and integrity. - 4.
+Qualified staff that can build, operate, and optimise AI systems and outputs. - 5.
+Use cases and architectures for applying AI to business scenarios.

 Solution providers and managed service providers (MSPs) will play a significant role in charting Al product considerations, guiding purchasing decisions, and implementing systems.
 Only 16% of the end users we surveyed say they're implementing Al systems independently.
-The majority - 58% - are working with a solution provider or a combination of a solution provider and vendor to deploy Al in their organizations.
+The majority - 58% - are working with a solution provider or a combination of a solution provider and vendor to deploy Al in their organisations.
 End users are dependent on the expertise and resources provided by solution providers in making Al work.